-The easiest way to connect to the transformer in the various configurations for the different test is to use the transformer analyser fixture (see accessories) that connects to the PSM1700 BNC connectors and also to the PSM1700 extension port.
-Using the fixture, with the appropriate source and load resistors, the test configuration and winding selection is selectable from the front panel.
+The easiest way to connect to the transformer in the various configurations for the different test is to use the transformer analyser fixture (see accessories) that connects to the PSM1735 BNC connectors via the BNC splitters and also to the PSM1735 extension port.
+Using the fixture, with appropriate source and load resistors, the test configuration and winding selection is selectable from the front panel.
 Active buffers within the fixture minimise the effects of stray capacitance and inductance.

-Measurements can be made without the automatic fixture by manually making the appropriate connections to the transformer and resistors (set the fixture option in the AUX menu to 'none').
+For higher frequency operation, or if the automatic fixture is not available, make the connections manually with x10 oscilloscope probes (set the fixture option in the AUX menu to 'none').

-The operating conditions for the component under test may be selected manually or for some tests (such as turns ratio) the PSM1700 will automatically try to find appropriate conditions.
+The operating conditions for the component under test may be selected manually or for some tests (such as turns ratio).
+The PSM1735 will automatically try to find appropriate conditions.

-The PSM1700 can operate either in real time mode at a single frequency where the measurements are filtered and updated on the display, or it can sweep a range of frequencies and present the results as a table or graphs.
+The PSM1735 can operate either in real time mode at a single frequency where the measurements are filtered and updated on the display; or it can sweep a range of frequencies and present the results as a table or graphs.
 Before performing a sweep, the required test must be selected.